-Tech stocks slide as bond yields rise ahead of Fed decision
+Ahead of Fed decision, Nasdaq slides as bond yields jump

 Financials outperformed as the yield curve steepened

-U.S. stock futures were little changed Wednesday morning as investors awaited the Federal Reserve’s latest policy decision.
+U.S. equity markets were mixed Wednesday morning as investors awaited the Federal Reserve’s latest policy decision.

 10-Year Yield Rising